Wyoming Personal Injury Lawyer

 Sometimes I have people call me up, and they’ll say I just got this call from the insurance company.
 They wanted a recorded statement.
 Should I give them a recorded statement?
 The answer to that is no. Never give them a recorded statement.
 It doesn’t matter what you say.
 They are going to use that against you at some later time.
 They’re going to say that you said such and such, or you said this or that.
 They’re going to use it against you, and they’re going to take it out of context every time.
 There is never a time that I’ve not seen an insurance company do that.

 I had 15 years before I started doing personal injury on this side working for insurance companies such as State Farm of Wyoming.
 I will tell you that I’ve never seen a statement actually do any good for the client ever, so there’s no point in ever giving that statement.
 The statement you should give is to your lawyer, such as me, who will represent you and use that information properly in your case for your benefit.
 Otherwise, the insurance company can ask those questions, and they’re going to ask those questions.
 They’re not going to help you at all, and they’ll take it all out of context every time.
 Never give a statement to an insurance company.
 That’s my advice.
+I have years of experience as a Wyoming personal injury lawyer and can help you protect your rights.
 Call my office if you have other questions.

 I had a client last week ask me if he had enough medical bills for the case to be justified, and my answer to that is there isn’t a minimum amount of medical bills.
 Usually, in my cases, you have to have some medical bills, but I don’t even like to talk about medical bills.
 For instance, if you have someone that has their arm cut off, it may be very cheap, a few thousand dollars to sew up the stub, but that doesn’t have anything to do with the long-term disability that that person faces after losing an arm.
 He may be a pianist, and he’s no longer able to play the piano.
 He might have been a surgeon and not able to do surgical procedures anymore because he’s lost an arm.
 The real question is not the amount of the medical bills, but the the impact on a person’s life.
 Oftentimes, I don’t even talk about medical bills and expenses when I go to trial.
 I am not a bill collector or an insurance company that’s going to collect that back under some claim under your own personal health insurance policy.